fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 not created at guaranteed intervals, so any attempt to cancel a valuable transaction should be made a few hours before the time lock expires.

-Previous versions of Bitcoin Core provided a feature which prevented transaction signers from using the method described above to cancel a time-locked transaction, but a necessary part of this feature was disabled to prevent denial of service attacks.
+Previous versions of Fabcoin Core provided a feature which prevented transaction signers from using the method described above to cancel a time-locked transaction, but a necessary part of this feature was disabled to prevent denial of service attacks.
 A legacy of this system are four-byte